I have found David the son of Jesse, a man after My own heart, who will do all My will.

 But there is one.
 David is one.
 The God who made a miracle out of David stands ready to make one out of you.

-We stand in awe of your wonderful love.
+Father, we stand in awe of your wonderful love.
 A love that sees beyond our sin to significance.
 A love that patiently forgives.
 A love that rejoices in our joy and is saddened by our tears.
 That bears our burdens and lifts our loads.
-Thank you, Father, for your amazing, miraculous love,
+Thank you, Father, for your amazing, miraculous love, amen.

 Cause me to know the way in which I should walk, for I lift up my soul to You.

-You shall teach them the statues and the laws, and show them the way in which they must walk and the work they must do.
+You shall teach them the statutes and the laws, and show them the way in which they must walk and the work they must do.